 Note

 Azure RBAC is used to configure workspace collaborators' permissions to read and edit entities in the workspace.
 For a list of roles, see How to use role-based access control in API Management.

-To manage APIs and other resources in the workspace, workspace members must be assigned roles (or equivalent permissions using custom roles) scoped to the API Management service, the workspace, and the workspace gateway.
+To manage APIs and other resources in the workspace, assign roles to workspace members (or equivalent permissions through custom roles) that are scoped to the API Management service and the workspace.
 The service-scoped role enables referencing certain service-level resources from workspace-level resources.
 For example, organize a user into a workspace-level group to control API and product visibility.

+Note